Evavic44/learn-css/CSS Grid/Introduction to CSS Grid/README.md

 }
 ```

+**Result**
 <!-- Image of grid auto rows: minmax() -->

 As you can see from the diagram, we explicitly set the box to have a minimum height of 100px initially, but the one that has content inside stretches out more than 100px in other to fit the content of the grid.

 This is being controlled by the `auto` attribute.
 Notice that box four and five still remain at 100px height because the content is small enough to fit into the container without stretching the grid track.
-You'll be using this `grid-auto-property` a lot to specify your grid automatically, so have that in mind.

-### **Grid Lines**
+## **Grid Lines**
 When we define a grid container, lines are automatically drawn both horizontally and vertically along the grid tracks. _(Though you can't see these lines so you'll have to use the Firefox `grid highlighter`)._ These lines are used to position items within a grid track.

 **For example** below is a grid container with 3 columns and 2 rows but have 4 grid lines on the column and 3 grid lines on the row.

-#### Example
+**Example**
 <!-- Image of grid lines -->

 The column lines are the numbers inside the yellow squares, while the row lines are the green circles.
 Grid lines can also be named which is very helpful when positioning elements.
 You can <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Layout_using_Named_Grid_Lines#naming_lines_when_defining_a_grid" target="_blank" title="Naming Grid Lines - MDN Docs">Read more</a> here.

-### **Position/Span Grid Rows and Columns**
+## **Position/Span Grid Rows and Columns**
 We can span or position grid columns and rows along the lines of the grid container.
 Spanning grid columns and rows can be very useful when building complex layouts.
 Spanning grid items consist of the following property: `grid-column-start`, `grid-column-end` and `grid-row-start`, `grid-row-end` properties.

-Spanning and positioning grid items is a very important tool you can use in building complex layouts with CSS grid which I'll be haring in another article (hopefully).
+Spanning and positioning grid items is a very important tool you can use in building complex layouts with CSS grid.
+I'll be sharing an in-depth guide in another article (hopefully).
 <!-- Image of span & position -->

 In the image above, we have a grid container with four columns and three rows.
 Say we want to position `Item one` in the second column, we'll do that by first targeting the `Item one` using <a href="sudo-selectors" target="_blank" title="Sudo selectors - MDN Reference">sudo selectors</a> _(though you can add custom classes to the items if you lke)_